dpanova/Wine-Quality/README.md

 ## Resulting Files:
 1. wine_quality_report.pdf - is teh output from WineQualityReport.py
+2. WineQUalityPresentation.pdf - presentation with the final results

 ## Analysis based on the wine_quality_report.pdf
 ### Dependant variable